A recent review of the 2016 SMSF annual statistics released by the ATO indicates that some SMSF auditors continue to lodge ACRs unnecessarily.

 We need to ensure that SMSF trustees are reported to the ATO when they are unresponsive or act in a hostile and uncooperative manner, particularly when there are other high-risk reportable breaches present.

-There’s no doubt that any changes to SMSF reporting need to be both pragmatic and mindful of the legal requirements involved in operating a compliant SMSF.
+There’s no doubt that any changes to SMSF reporting need to be pragmatic and mindful of the legal requirements involved in operating a compliant SMSF.

 Reducing SMSF Red Tape